SigmaEducation/home-page/README.md

 # home-page

-This edit should be automatically merged.
+This edit might be automatically merged.